Run a system command in a cross-platform manner

 Logical.
 Whether to capture the output of the command as an R object.
 If

-, the output is printed to the console.- ...
+TRUE(Default), the output is captured; ifFALSE, the output is printed to the console.- ...

 Additional arguments passed to either

-function, depending on the operating system.
+shellorsystemfunction, depending on the operating system.

 Value

-Depending on the value of r_object
+Depending on the value of r_object, either the output of the

-executed command as an R object or NULL
+executed command as an R object or NULL if r_object is FALSE and the

 output is printed to the console.